 As a Wolf Scholar, you will have the flexibility to take courses throughout the University of Toronto’s Faculty of Arts & Science (other than Rotman Commerce).
 Prospective applicants may apply to the following Admission Categories to be considered eligible for the Wolf Scholars program.

 Candidates will submit an online application to become a Wolf Scholar.
-Applications open September 8th, 2025 and close November 10th, 2025.
+For the 2026 entry cycle, applications closed on November 10, 2025.

 Semi-finalists will be invited to participate in an online interview in January.